lwvmobile/ledacs-esk/readme.txt

 After installing the prerequisite software and extracting the archive into your directory of choice, please run:

-chmod +x build.sh rebuild.sh start.sh detector.sh
+chmod +x build.sh rebuild.sh start.sh detector.sh standalone.sh

 This command will give the necessary execution permissions to our scripts for building and quickly starting up the software without needing to remember